fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: open(filename[, flags])

    Opens a filename and returns the font it contains (if any).
+The optional ``flags`` argument can be string tuple or integer combination of the following flags:

+   .. object:: fstypepermitted (1)

+      The user has the appropriate license to examine the font no matter what the fstype setting is.

+   .. object:: allglyphsinttc (4)

-If the flags argument is 4, then ff will load all glyphs in the 'glyf' table of a ttc file (rather than just the glyphs used in the font picked).
-This will not load all 'glyf' tables though.
+      Load all glyphs from the 'glyf' table of a ttc font (rather than only the glyphs used in the font picked).

+   .. object:: fontlint (8)

+      Report more error conditions.

+   .. object:: hidewindow (16)

+      Do not create a view window for this font even if the UI is active.

+   .. object:: alltables (32)

+      Retain all recognized font tables that do not have a native format.

 .. function:: parseTTInstrs(string)